About

 He was a director of a clinical psychology programme at University of Galway (2012-2023).
 His clinical work uses the EGCP model in relation to ‘being met as a person in Intensive Care’.
 Previously, he was a Director of Counselling for adults who experienced childhood abuse, subsequently becoming Principal Clinical Psychologist at the Mater Hospital, Dublin.
 He authors in relation to how a caregiver’s childhood trauma/neglect, attachment and defence styles affect their current vitality and wellbeing.
 Jonathan is also a practitioner member of the International Experiential Dynamic Therapy Association (IEDTA).

-Una McCluskey DPhil is an Honorary Research Fellow at the University of York and full non-clinical member of the UKCP (retired).
+Una McCluskey PhD, was a Senior Lecturer and later a Senior Research Fellow at the University of York, United Kingdom, now retired.
+She was a member of the psychoanalytic and systemic sections of the UKCP for nearly 30 years and is now retired.
 She is known nationally and internationally for her contribution to theory and practice in relation to the Dynamics of Attachment in Adult Life.
 She has published numerous articles and books in the field of couple, family and group psychotherapy as author, co-author or editor.